 Wallace, R. K. 1981.
 An assessment of diet-overlap indexes.
 Transactions of the American Fisheries Society 110: 72-76.

-Zieman, J. C., Macko, S. A. and A. L. Mills.
+Zieman, J. C., S. A. Macko, and A. L. Mills.
 1984.
 Role of seagrasses and mangroves in estuarine food webs: temporal and spatial changes in stable isotope composition and amino acid content during decomposition.
 Bulletin of Marine Science 35: 380-392.

 FIGURE CAPTIONS